These are the top 10 wide receivers in 2024 NFL free agency

 In need of an upgrade at wide receiver?
-On a scale of one through 10, this year's class is somewhere between a six and six-and-a-half.
+On a scale of one through 10, this year's class is somewhere between a six and a 6.5.

 There's one true No. 1 option, one potential No. 1 option and several solid second and third options.